dhornbein/peoplemedicine-jekyll/_patterns/phycological-safety.md

 ---
 title: Psychological Safety
-description: A team's most important resource a team has is a group field that promotes trust and safety.
+description: The most important resource a team has is a group field that promotes trust and safety.
 principle: Trust comes from feeling safe
 patterns: